-By supplying us with your personal information, you give us permission to use your personal information and to disclose your personal information to members of the IPH Group and organisations that carry out functions (including marketing functions) on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers, so that we can assess your likely needs, and contact you from time to time.
+By supplying us with your Personal Information, you give us permission to disclose your Personal Information to members of the IPH Group and organisations that carry out functions (including marketing functions) on our behalf, or assist us to deliver our services, such as our business associates, contractors, agents or service providers, so that we can assess your likely needs, and contact you from time to time.

 - by utilising an ‘unsubscribe’ facility on a communication we send to you.

-If you contact us and opt out of receiving further communications from us we will take steps to ensure you do not receive any such further information from us in future.
-Recipients of our newsletters and other correspondence may notify us at any time should they wish to discontinue receipt of emails and other communications from us.
+If you opt out of receiving further communications from us, we will take steps to ensure you do not receive any such further information from us in future.
+Recipients of our news alerts and other correspondence may notify us at any time should they wish to discontinue receipt of emails and other communications from us.

-Personal information is disclosed and used by us to enable us to provide services to you and for the other purposes identified above.
+Personal Information is disclosed and used by us to enable us to provide services to you and for the other purposes identified in section 5 above.

-Disclosure and use of your personal information to and by third parties
+b) Disclosure and use of your Personal Information to and by third parties

-We may also be required to disclose personal information to certain third parties that may include:
+We may be required to disclose your Personal Information to certain third parties that may include:

 - entities established to help identify illegal activities and prevent fraud.

-We may also release your personal information under the following circumstances:
+We may also disclose your Personal Information under the following circumstances: